All comparisonsTask Managers

 Todoist

-Trello fails first because managing boards outweighs academic benefit.
+Trello fails first because it breaks when managing boards outweighs academic benefit.

 Verdict